WasiqB/coteafs-selenium/README.md

 This is a Selenium WebDriver wrapper Framework which enables robust, maintainable and easy to write test scripting. _**It supports latest Selenium WebDriver 4.0 (Alpha)**_ and is ready for main Selenium upgrade.

+## What are this features offers?

+Nobody uses anything without knowing what it offers.
+Some of the key features which this framework offers are as follows:

+- Latest Selenium WebDriver 4.0 (Alpha 2)
+- On-demand highlighting of Elements
+- On-demand delay of test execution by allowing predefined delays
+- On-demand headless mode
+- Parallel execution of tests on different browsers
+- Support Chrome, Firefox, IE and Edge
+- Allow execution of test in Docker container
+- CI / CD ready

 ## How it is easy to write Tests with this Framework?

 Writing tests involves the following steps: